The Library’s Mission

 Collection Development Philosophy/Goals

-It is the aim of the Library to meet the informational, educational, cultural and recreational needs of our patrons by providing Library materials and information sources in a variety of formats and reading levels in accordance with the mission and goals of this Library, the varied interests of our patrons, and budgetary constraints.
+Forbes Library aims to meet the informational, educational, cultural and recreational needs of our community by providing materials and information in a variety of formats and reading levels in accordance with the mission and goals of the Library, the varied interests of our patrons, and budget constraints.

-In compliance with our constitutional rights of freedom of speech and freedom of the press, the Library will attempt to provide the widest range of viewpoints based on the quality, cost, and availability of the materials for purchase.
+In compliance with our constitutional rights of freedom of speech and freedom of the press, the Library attempts to provide the widest range of viewpoints based on quality, cost, and availability of materials for purchase.

 Accessibility of Collections